2003 Aaron's 499: The "Big One"

 On lap 4, as the field entered turn 1, Ryan Newman (who already had a violent blowover at the rain shortened Daytona 500 in February) blew a tire and smashed hard into the turn 1 wall, almost turning over on his side and spinning across the middle of the track, collecting an additional 26 cars.
 Mayhem ensued as cars behind him checked up trying to avoid Newman, whose car suddenly burst into flames.
 One of Newman's tires came off and got struck by Ricky Rudd's hood, causing it to bounce right over the catch fence and land in a restricted access area.

 A total of 27 cars were involved, making it the largest recorded crash in the history of the NASCAR Winston Cup Series until the 2024 YellaWood 500 at the same track that took out 28 cars.
 It was also the third largest-crash overall in modern NASCAR, behind a 30 car crash on the back straightaway in Talladega's Busch race the year before.
-Damage to the cars involved ranged from no damage to severe damage; Hermie Sadler, Casey Mears, Johnny Benson, and some others were out immediately.
+Damage to the cars involved ranged from no damage to severe damage; Hermie Sadler, Casey Mears, Johnny Benson Jr., and some others were out immediately.
 Rusty Wallace and Jerry Nadeau returned but retired after making a limited number of laps following repairs.
 Matt Kenseth and race winner Dale Earnhardt Jr. also had minor damage.
 Kenseth finished inside the Top 10 on the lead lap.
 After the wreck, there were only 16 cars that did not have damage.
 Coincidentally, during the Busch race the day prior, the "Big One" occurred in turn 4 on lap 10 when Johnny Sauter blew a tire in the middle of the pack, collecting 22 cars.